weemo/iOS-SDK/README.md

 This repository contains the Weemo iOS SDK.
 More information about Weemo SDKs can be found at [http://www.weemo.com/](http://www.weemo.com/)

-The use cases have been minimized in order to reduce the integration effort while creating a functional model for the POC that covers most of the use cases for audio and video during 1:1 calls.
+The use cases have been minimized in order to reduce the integration effort while creating a functional model that covers most of the use cases for audio and video during 1:1 calls.
 Basic implemented functions into this example are:

 - Initialization and Cloud authentification